tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ### Lesson 1 Wed 6/4/25
+We begin by going over the syllabus and introducing ourselves on the Mastery Learning App.
+Then we brainstorm about possible mobile app ideas

-We begin by looking at the [getting_started](https://reactnative.dev/docs/getting-started) tutorial at the [reactnative.dev](https://reactnative.dev) website.
+Next we look at the [getting_started](https://reactnative.dev/docs/getting-started) tutorial at the [reactnative.dev](https://reactnative.dev) website.

 I'll assume you either are already familiar with Javascript,